 State Budget Practice Report Cards and Budget Resource Guide

-In contrast to its mark for budget maneuvers, Alaska was one of seventeen states receiving an average grade of A in the reserve fund category for the three years studied.
-The Constitutional Budget Reserve Fund is governed by clear rules concerning disbursements and replenishments.
-Alaska was also among the nineteen states that tied goals for reserve funds to historical revenue volatility in 2018.
+Alaska was one of seventeen states to earn an A average in reserve funds.
+Its statutes align with best practices cited in the recent Volcker Alliance working paper, Rainy Day Fund Strategies: A Call to Action.
+The Constitutional Budget Reserve Fund is governed by clear rules concerning disbursements and replenishments, and Alaska is among twenty-one states that tie goals for reserve funds to revenue volatility.

 To emphasize the need for clear and comprehensible budgets to inform citizens, promote responsible policymaking, and improve fiscal stability, the Volcker Alliance in 2016 began a study of budgetary and financial reporting practices of all fifty states.
 The Volcker Alliance’s mission is to improve the effectiveness of the administration of government at all levels.
 Making state budgeting more transparent and accountable is an important part of that goal.